russellmcc/conformal/README.md

-# Build audio plug-ins with Rust and TypeScript!

-This repo contains two open-source plug-ins built in Rust and TypeScript!

-Currently we support macOS VST3 format only.
+# Welcome to the Conformal Framework and Bilinear Audio Plug-ins

 This repo contains _alpha_ software!
-This has known limitations, and there is no documentation on both the framework and the plug-ins themselves.
-Contributions are welcome.

-Eventually, we aspire to grow this codebase into a general purpose framework for building plug-ins using Rust and TypeScript, as well as add features and more plug-ins to the collection.

 ## Repo organization

 Currently we have two top-level folders:

-- `framework`: this includes framework code that we hope to eventually publish to npm and cargo, although it's not quite ready yet.
-When and if this happens, this code may be moved to a separate repository.
+- `framework`: This includes framework code that we hope to grow into a general-purpose framework for building audio plug-ins in Rust and TypeScript.
+The working title for the framework is "Conformal".
-- `plugs`: this includes code specific to audio plug-ins currently built on this framework.
+- `plugs`: This includes a collection of open source plug-ins built with the Conformal framework.
+The working title of this collection is "Bilinear Audio".

+When the code in the `framework` folder becomes ready to publish, we will likely spin off the plug-in collection into a separate repo.